matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 And much more!
 Generally, you can use providers from `ethers` for a quick start, but switch to providers from the `zksync-web3` library later on.

-The `zksync-web` library exports two types of providers:
+The `zksync-web3` library exports two types of providers:

 - `Provider` which inherits from `ethers`'s `JsonRpcProvider` and provides access to all of the zkSync JSON-RPC endpoints.
 - `Web3Provider` which extends the `Provider` class by making it more compatible with Web3 wallets.
 This is the type of wallet that should be used for browser integrations.